Slow Complexification: 2. Geometry and Physics of AdS -Kerr

 where $k_{\textsf{B}}$ is the Boltzmann constant, $c$ is the speed of light, $G_5$ is the five-dimensional gravitational constant, $\hbar$ is the reduced Planck constant, and $r_{\textsf{H}}$ is the value of the radial coordinate at the event horizon (assumed, throughout this work, to exist; see in this connection \cite{kn:dad}).

-At this point, we draw the reader's attention to two simple points.
+At this point, we draw the reader's attention to two simple observations.
 The first is that the entropy depends explicitly on $G_5$.
 If we attempt to move to the boundary, we find \cite{kn:nat} that $G_5$ does have an interpretation there, but only in terms of a quantity (the number of colours) which is not actually known.
 This is a problem if we wish to use explicit numerical data, as we hope to do here.

 The second and more serious point is that the \emph{total} entropy of the black hole is not a useful quantity when we try to transfer it to the boundary.
-In studies of the QGP, one only speaks of either the entropy \emph{density} or, as in most applications of thermodynamics, of the \emph{specific} entropy (entropy per unit of mass; that is, the ratio of the entropy and mass densities).
+In studies of the QGP, one only speaks of either the entropy \emph{density} or, as in most applications of thermodynamics, of the \emph{specific} entropy (entropy per unit of mass/energy; that is, the ratio of the entropy and energy densities).
 This is the same argument we made in the preceding Section in favour of a focus on the specific complexity.
 The holographic dual is the specific entropy (entropy divided by mass) of the black hole, which we now compute.

-The physical mass (the one that appears in the First Law of thermodynamics) is given \cite{kn:hawk,kn:cognola,kn:gibperry} by\footnote{A modification of the standard expression for the physical mass of dS and AdS black holes in the four-dimensional case has been proposed, from two different points of view, in \cite{kn:piotr} and \cite{kn:gaogao}.
-We do not believe that adopting (the five-dimensional version of) this alternative would materially change our conclusions, but this remains to be fully investigated.}
+The physical mass (the one that appears in the First Law of thermodynamics) is given \cite{kn:hawk,kn:cognola,kn:gibperry} by\footnote{A modification of the standard expression for the physical mass of dS and AdS black holes has been proposed, from two different points of view, in \cite{kn:piotr} and \cite{kn:gaogao}.
+Adopting this modification has interesting consequences but does not alter the conclusions of this work.
+We will return to this elsewhere.}

 The specific entropy of the black hole is therefore

 We notice at once that this does \emph{not} involve $G_5$; so the physically well-motivated replacement of the entropy by the specific entropy resolves this problem.